NadiaDu1999/Sentiment-Analysis-Running-and-MentalHealth/README.md

-# Running Trend Analysis on Reddit
+# Reddit Data Mining for Running and Mental Health Insights

 ## 1. Introduction